slint-ui/slint/docs/reference/src/language/syntax/modules.md

 * When using Rust and `build.rs`, call [`with_library_paths`](slint-build-rust:struct.CompilerConfiguration#method.with_library_paths)
   to provide a mapping from library name to path.
-* When invoking the `slint-compiler` from the command line, pass `-Lmylibrary=/path/to/my/library` for each component library.
+* When invoking the `slint-viewer` from the command line, pass `-Lmylibrary=/path/to/my/library` for each component library.
 * When using the live-preview in the VS code extension, configure the Slint extension's library path using the `Slint: Library Paths` setting.